 Other potential downsides of social media are the availability of unfounded claims of cures and access to anecdotal information.
 This leads to patients looking for a magic remedy, especially those who have been given more serious diagnoses.
 Thus, the internet can confuse the treatment decision-making process.

 The key idea for patients to focus on when using the internet is that it is risky to focus solely on another patient’s experience without first evaluating whether that individual’s outcome is relevant to you.
 To avoid the pitfalls of the internet, patients should make sure information is evidence-based.
 In addition, they should always discuss information they gather online with their doctor.

 Overall, social media has reshaped the cancer patient sphere by offering patients an unprecedented amount of information, support, and connections.
 In addition, it has changed patient lives by acting as a platform for raising awareness and funding.
 At Care+Wear, we hope to participate in this transformation by supporting people with products that enable them to get back to living their lives and are focused on creating a positive community.
-If you know any patients who are receiving treatment through a PICC line or chest port, please check out our products and help your loved ones get back to living their lives.
-We're always looking to help
+If you know any patients who are receiving treatment through a PICC line or chest port, please check out our PICC Line Covers or Chest Port Access Tops and help your loved ones get back to living their lives.
+We're always looking for ways to help!

 How has social media shaped your personal experience as a patient?
 Comment below or email us at email@example.com.
 We hope this blog post was helpful, and we’d love to hear from you about more blog post topics!